ocbe-uio/imml/docs/main/alg_guidelines.rst

 How to install extra dependencies
 ----------------------------------------------------------

-Extra dependencies when using "matlab" module
+Extra dependencies when using "octave" module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use 'matlab' as an engine, you will need to have `Octave` (`MATLAB`) in your machine.
+In order to use 'octave' as an engine, you will need to have `Octave` in your machine.
 In linux, you can install it using the following commands:

 .. code:: bash